samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 Another situation where **Always** is in fact a very good solution is simulations and especially ones that are iterative like PDEs where I want to see the simulation in real time and let it run as fast as possible.

-You may also witness some speed up when using **Always** which I have noticed during my work, but I am not entirly sure if this is an actual thing.
+You may also witness some speed up when using **Always** which I have noticed during my work, but I am not entirely sure if this is an actual thing.

 ### Manual Execution:

 Last but not least, the **Execute note tree** button which just run the node tree when you press it.

-I usually use that while disabling **Auto execution** when I am working on a risky node tree that may return some fetal errors or when I am doing an operator that only need to run once.
+I usually use that while disabling **Auto execution** when I am working on a risky node tree that may return some fatal errors or when I am doing an operator that only need to run once.

 ---